The cause of pain in the lower back while sitting may involve posture, an injury, or a health condition.

 To determine the cause of back pain, a healthcare provider will ask the person about their medical history and perform a physical examination.

-If the pain is acute, further tests are usually not necessary, unless the pain results from an injury.
+If the pain is acute, further tests are

 The treatment for chronic pain depends on the cause, and surgery may be an option.

 Seek medical attention if lower back pain is severe, lasting, or does not improve with stretches, exercises, and other home care techniques.

 Also, contact a doctor if the pain results from an injury.